Recap: Supernatural S 03 E 09 Malleus Maleficarum

 - Crocodile Tears: The demon possessing Tammi acts genuinely frightened when Sam singles her out, before sighing and dropping the act.

-- Deal with the Devil: The witches sold their souls to get powers.
+- Deal with the Devil: The witches sold their souls to get their powers.

 - The Dog Bites Back: Elizabeth turns Tammi's own black magic against her.
 Not for long, but it buys Dean some time.